Acidfrost59/WOWBPCritterEmote/README.md

 emote - such as /cry or /wave
 random - anything
 target - if something is targeted

+Version 1.14c
+Updated to BFA patch 8.1.0, addition of new pets, changed chat emote from owner's to owner:

 Version 1.14b
 Addition of new pets.
 General Emote updates.